Sabatinca quadrijuga: Distribution

 This species is endemic to New Zealand.
 It is found in Dunedin area and in Southland.
 The range of S. quadrijuga overlaps with the range of S. caustica.

 Behaviour

 The adults of this species are on the wing from September to November.

 Host species and habitat

 The larvae of this species feeds on foliose liverwort species and the adults likely feed on fern spores or sedge pollen.
 Adults are known to fly close to the ground and prefer well lit damp mossy habitats.
+Hudson observed that adults of this species had been seen on bare ground under trees such as Dacrycarpus dacrydioides.